5AUL-R/STM32F405-feather-hello_world/README.md

 # STM32F405-feather-hello_world
 Example of how to program the STM324F05 feather express board to blink an LED and print to serial with STM32CubeIDE on Ubuntu
-This is just an example from loosely follow this [guide](https://www.digikey.co.nz/en/maker/projects/making-a-temperature-logger-with-the-adafruit-feather-stm32f405-express/11ea860d54074a19bb75cb6425e6d0b0) from Shawn Hymel on how to use the board
+This is just an example from loosely following this [guide](https://www.digikey.co.nz/en/maker/projects/making-a-temperature-logger-with-the-adafruit-feather-stm32f405-express/11ea860d54074a19bb75cb6425e6d0b0) from Shawn Hymel on how to use the board.
 The directory "feather-setup" should be placed in your STM32CubeIDE workspace for this to work
 # Quick points
 ## Setup/configure the board in IDE